orthanc/bluesky-mutebot/README.md

 * `SyncSubscriberQueueTable` - people who should have thier following lists synced are written into this table to trigger `syncSubscriberFollowing`.
 The indirection allows us to do a "sync if they haven't been synced in 30 minutes" flow and decouple the syncing of followers from the feed generation.
 * `SubscriberFollowingTable` - the list of people who each user follows.
 This contains two types of record:
   * A record for each user keyed by their `did` that saves the list of people they follow
   * Records in the `aggregate` partition that are one record per person followed with a count of how man users follow them.
-These records trigger `syncSubscriberFollowing-trigUpdFoll` when first created or when the follower count hits 0 to follow or unfollow someone
+These records trigger are used to filter the firehose to only Bleets by people someone cares to follow
 * `MuteWordsTable` - the list of mute words for each user.
 Partition key is the user's `did` with the range key being a muted word

-There are also several SQS queues used for internal processing:
-* `UpdateFollowingQueue` used to queue actions for `syncSubscriberFollowing-updateFoll` so that we can spread them out over time to stick within the rate limits
-* `UpdateFollowingBackoffQueue` - when `UpdateFollowingQueue` is full, operations are added here with a 15 min delay to be reprocessed and spread out on `UpdateFollowingQueue` when they can be
-* `UpdateFollowingQueueDLQ` - dead letter queue for the above queues

 ## Getting Involved